StevenWeathers/thunderdome-planning-poker/docs/CONTRIBUTING.md

 participated in
 this project.

-## Any contributions you make will be under the Apache 2.0 Software License
+## License

-In short, when you submit code changes, your submissions are understood to be under the same [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0) that covers the project.
+When you submit code changes, your submissions are understood to be under the same [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## License

-By contributing, you agree that your contributions will be licensed under Apache 2.0.